-Miyabi damascus steel knives , Le Creuset ceramic rectangular terrine , Le Creuset salt and pepper mills and Le Creuset mini-cocottes
+Miyabi Damascus steel knives , Le Creuset rectangular ceramic terrine , Le Creuset salt and pepper mills and Le Creuset mini-cocottes

 Ingredients

-For the fish cake:
+For the fish pie:

-• 600 g of clean fresh salmon, skinless and boneless
+• 600 g of fresh salmon, clean, skinless and boneless

 • 4 eggs